hobbs131/Event_Manager/README.md

     - Table which contains information about events such as day, time, number, etc
     - Can insert events into the table through add events page
   - Add Event page
-    - insert new event into database.
+    - Insert new event into database.
 Changes reflect on the Events page.
   - Stock page
     - Uses alphavantage API to get stock data for companies available in the dropdown list.
 Uses AJAX to do a GET request ot the TIME_SERIES_DAILY endpoint of the alphavantage API.
   - Admin page